 - Technical induction: our onboarding involves carrying out some exercises that help the new employee to get to know the tools and languages used by the team.
 We have added remote pair programming sessions, with a split-screen, to allow the newcomer to work alongside a colleague who is working on something that he/she has previously studied, at a theoretical level, or experienced thanks to the aforementioned exercises.
 Working in real-time alongside a colleague is definitely a great way to get to the heart of the project, safely and with support.
 Once you have acquired a little mastery and confidence with the tools, the moment of assigning the first tasks arrives.

-- Scrum moments introduction: in Mia-Platform we use Scrum, the most popular Agile framwork.
+- Scrum moments introduction: in Mia‑Platform we use Scrum, the most popular Agile framework.
 Each team runs the Scrum moments according to its own calendar.
 Every day the Team meets for the Stand-up for about fifteen minutes and once a week for the Sprint planning.
 It is therefore important to share the calendar of these events to allow everyone to be on time and well prepared.
 Other important moments of Scrum framework are introduced, like retrospective and unconferences.